TatanParker/ai_english_teacher/README.md

 - Use low level classes.
 In this project, with the idea of meeting the basic expectations, we have used high-level classes from the popular "Langchain" library, but there are many others, such as llama_index, and many other ways to achieve our purposes with much more control of the prompting and the pipelines.
 I would use DAGs and classes to materialize the pipelines and have better control of the processes, I would improve the login, I would implement middlewares, sentry, CORs, and a long etc...

-- I would have divided the API into different routes and entrypoints, but it was easier for me to climb on the same entrypoint, perhaps I regretted it a little.